AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/target-vec.md

 **To verify the deep link scheme**

-1. Save the XCode project
+1. Save the Xcode project
 1. Rebuild the app
 1. In the Simulator, open Safari
 1. Enter the url `BusBookingObjectiveC://com.adobetarget.BusBookingObjectiveC` (or whatever scheme you defined) into the address bar.
 If you have any difficulties, see the Tip section below.